gyancodes/gyancodes/README.md

 ### 🚀 Current Projects
 - **Devtoolz:** A productivity platform for developers, offering tools and resources for seamless development.
-- **PlotPulse:** A React and TailwindCSS library for building interactive charts and dashboards, with plans for web analytics.
+- **PlotPulse** *(Private):* Currently working on building this React and TailwindCSS library for creating interactive charts and dashboards, with plans for web analytics.
+I'm also learning about library development as part of this project.

 ### 🌐 Connect with me
 - [LinkedIn](https://www.linkedin.com/in/gyancodes)